CP-Legged-Robots/cplrg-docs/content/Opportunities.md

 Research and development opportunities are open!
-CPLRG is currently looking for some specialists!
+CPLRG is currently looking for some specialists.

 # Power Distribution Board Designer
 ### **Major:** Electrical Engineering